 Risk Acceptance and Security Trade-offs: Managing Performance vs. Security

-I recently read a note by someone discussing the futility of having engineers focus on performance cycles in order to optimize encryption operations, and I couldn’t help being a bit taken aback.
-In the world we live in, where everyone wants to move faster, wants information faster and access to their data faster, someone was making the argument that accelerating encryption operations, and consequently, transactions was useless.
+I recently read a note by someone discussing the futility of having engineers focus on performance cycles in order to optimize data encryption operations, and I couldn’t help being a bit taken aback.
+In the world we live in, where everyone wants to move faster, wants information faster and access to their data faster, someone was making the argument that accelerating data encryption operations, and consequently, transactions was useless.

 At Baffle, we get asked multiple times every day and are challenged constantly to prove out our performance, deliver metrics and make recommendations for optimization.
-These questions around performance are absolutely at the top of the list when it comes to how our technology works and how it can be implemented.
+These questions around performance are absolutely at the top of the list when it comes to how our technology data protection tech works and how it can be implemented.
 To that end, we often explain in painstaking detail how we parse data and have minimized performance overhead.

 Let me be clear — there’s nothing wrong with being concerned about performance.
 It should be top of mind for anyone working in technology or charged with delivery of an application or service.
 It just came as a bit of a shock to read that someone felt it was useless to focus on performance as it relates to data protection and security.

 But, it also made me realize the balance that a lot of our customers need to strike in terms of recommending a security control or approach that could adversely impact the performance of an application.
 In a more recent scenario, we worked with a Fortune 50 firm processing IoT data who stated that the project initiative had been on hold for eighteen months because they couldn’t find a solution that could address both the security and performance requirements simultaneously.